 - Nuts.
 Feel free to use any kind of nut you want, as long as it is chopped in small pieces.
 Walnuts or almonds are most popular.

 - Alcohol.
-The dried fruit is soaked in brandy before being added to the pudding; it adds flavor and helps keep the pudding from spoiling while it ages.
+The dried fruit is soaked in brandy; it adds flavor and helps keeps it from spoiling while it ages.

 - Cake batter.
-The cake batter for figgy pudding is quite simple to mix up.
-The batter contains breadcrumbs to lighten the texture of the pudding.
+The batter is quite simple to mix up.
+The batter contains breadcrumbs to lighten the texture.

-Figgy pudding has a rich, almost caramelized flavor from the long steaming and aging time.
-The pudding is dense and moist, and packed with sweet dried fruit.
+It has a rich, almost caramelized flavor from the long steaming and aging time.
+It is dense and moist, and packed with sweet dried fruit.
 It tastes even better when served with brandy butter, a sweet mixture of icing sugar, butter, orange zest, and brandy.

 Why do they call it figgy pudding?

-Figgy pudding is so named because it contains figs. Wonder why it’s called a pudding when it’s a cake?
-In the UK, steamed cakes like this are called puddings.
+It is so named because it contains figs. In the UK, steamed cakes like this are called puddings.
 In addition, the term “pudding” also can refer to dessert in general.

 Is figgy pudding the same as plum pudding?

-Figgy pudding and plum pudding are very similar, but they are not identical.
-The key difference is that figgy pudding contains figs, while plum pudding does not.
+These two desserts are very similar, but they are not identical.
+The key difference is that figgy pudding contains figs.

-It’s best to use alcohol in figgy pudding.
-Otherwise, the pudding will not keep as long or stay as fresh.
-If you must skip the alcohol, freeze the pudding after its 4 week aging time to keep it preserved.
-The alcohol also adds flavor to make it taste like a traditional figgy pudding.
+It’s best to use alcohol; otherwise, it will not keep as long or stay as fresh.
+If you must skip the alcohol, freeze it after its 4 week aging time to keep it preserved.
+The alcohol also adds flavor to make it taste traditional.

-Yes, you can and should make figgy pudding at least 4 weeks in advance.
-The most popular time to make it is on Stir Up Sunday which is the last Sunday before Advent.
-If you eat the pudding right away, it will not taste good.
+Yes, you must make it at least 4 weeks in advance.
+The most popular time is on Stir Up Sunday, which is the last Sunday before Advent.
+If you eat it right away, it will not taste good.
 It needs at least a month of aging time in a cool, dark place to develop the rich flavors that make it so delicious.

 Does figgy pudding need to be refrigerated?

-No, figgy pudding does not need to be refrigerated.
-The pudding will keep for a year in a cool, dark, dry place if it is tightly wrapped in plastic wrap and foil.
-The alcohol and the high sugar content from the dried fruit will keep the pudding preserved.
+No, it does not need to be refrigerated.
+It will keep for a year in a cool, dark, dry place if it is tightly wrapped in plastic wrap and foil.
+The alcohol and the high sugar content from the dried fruit will keep it preserved.

-Yes, you can freeze figgy pudding.
+Yes, you can freeze it.
 Make sure it has aged for at least 4 weeks in a cool, dry place before freezing.

-To freeze a figgy pudding, remove it from the pudding basin and wrap it tightly in two layers of plastic wrap, followed by a layer of aluminum foil.
+To freeze, remove it from the basin and wrap it tightly in two layers of plastic wrap, followed by a layer of aluminum foil.
 Freeze for up to 1 year, then defrost at room temperature.
 Warm and serve with brandy butter.

 How do you flame a figgy pudding?

-This step is optional, but definitely makes your figgy pudding an awe-inspiring centerpiece at Christmas dinner!
+This step is optional, but definitely makes for an awe-inspiring centerpiece at Christmas dinner!
 Here’s how to do it.
 Get step-by-step photos here.